Title

 The National Telecommunications Commission (NTC) adopts the program standards of the Kapisanan ng mga Brodkaster sa Pilipinas (KBP) to ensure responsible broadcasting and protect the public interest, including prohibitions on advocating the overthrow of the government and inciting treason, rebellion, or sedition, as well as the exclusion of sensitive information in coverage of troop movements.
 Complaints against KBP members and other broadcast entities are handled by the relevant authorities.

-The National Telecommunications Commission (NTC) is the government agency vested with the authority to formulate and implement policies, plans, programs, rules, and regulations for broadcast facilities in the Philippines.
+The NTC is the government agency vested with authority to formulate and implement policies, plans, programs, rules, and regulations on the establishment, maintenance, and operation of broadcast facilities, systems, and services throughout the country.

-The freedom and independence of the broadcast media are essential to protect fundamental civil rights, particularly freedom of speech and the right to true and accurate information, which are vital for the proper functioning of a democratic society.
+Because such freedom and independence are essential to protecting fundamental civil rights—freedom of speech and the right to true and accurate information—and must be safeguarded for proper performance in a democratic society.

-Broadcast facilities must not be used to advocate the overthrow of the government by force or violence, or to broadcast materials that incite treason, rebellion, sedition, or pose a clear and present danger to the State.
+It prohibits the broadcast of materials that tend to propose/incite treason, rebellion, or sedition, or that pose a clear and present danger to the State.

-Complaints against KBP member stations filed with the DOTC or NTC must be immediately referred to the KBP Standard Authority for adjudication.
+Complaints against any KBP member directly filed before DOTC or NTC for violations of broadcast laws, NTC rules, KBP codes, and relevant circulars shall be immediately remanded to the KBP Standard Authority for consideration and adjudication.

-This Memorandum Circular takes effect fifteen (15) days after its publication in a newspaper of general circulation.
+It takes effect fifteen (15) days after publication in a newspaper of general circulation.

 Analyze Cases Smarter, Faster